OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 Set-Cookie: adminSessionCookie=[...];
 ```

-Alternatively, it may be possible make direct requests to pages that cause actions, such as:
+Alternatively, it may be possible to make direct requests to pages that cause actions, such as:

 ```http
 HEAD /admin/createUser.php?username=foo&password=bar&role=admin HTTP/1.1